Carnegie Supernova Project: Fast-Declining Type Ia Supernovae as Cosmological Distance Indicators: The Hubble Constant

 Our analysis utilizes the same methodology employed by \citet{uddin24}.
 The Tripp method incorporates both a correction for the light-curve shape, \sbv, and the maximum-light color, for which we use the observed pseudocolor ($B_{max} - V_{max}$).
 A third correction for a host galaxy ``mass step'' \citep{kelly07,Lampeitl10,sullivan10} is often also included, but we ignore this correction for two reasons.
 First of all, the fast-declining SNe~Ia occur almost exclusively in early-type galaxies and thus represent a more homogeneous sample of hosts compared to the mixture of active and passive star-forming galaxies that typically comprise the samples of normal SNe~Ia used to determine $H_0$.
 Secondly, our own work based on a sample of more than 300 SNe~Ia in the local universe with precise CSP photometry suggests that the mass step is small or, perhaps, even consistent with zero \citep{uddin24}.
 We consider the possible systematic error of neglecting this correction in \S\ref{sec:systematic}.

 Following Equation~(1) of \citet{uddin24}, we define the distance moduli, $\mu_{Tripp}$, of our sample of Hubble Flow SNe~Ia and IR~SBF calibrators as:

-Here, $m_x$ is the peak apparent magnitude in filter $x$, $P^N_x(s_{BV} - 0.5)$ is a polynomial of order $N$ as a function of ($s_{BV} - 0.5)$ that we expand to $N = 2$, and $\beta_x$ is the slope of the luminosity–-color relation.
+Here, $m_x$ is the peak apparent magnitude in filter $x$, $P^N_x(s_{BV} - 0.5)$ is a polynomial of order $N$ as a function of ($s_{BV} - 0.5)$, and $\beta_x$ is the slope of the luminosity–-color relation.
 We subtract $0.5$ from \sbv\ in order to minimize errors in the $P^N_x$ terms since this value coincides approximately with the middle of the range of \sbv\ values of our Hubble Flow sample.
+Likewise, the mean pseudocolor of $0.4$~mag of the sample is subtracted from ($B_{max}-V_{max})$.

 Separately, we also define ``model distance moduli,'' $\mu_{model}$, for both the Hubble Flow and the IR~SBF calibrators.
 For the Hubble Flow SNe~Ia, $\mu_{model}$ is calculated from both the heliocentric and CMB-frame redshifts in the $\Lambda$CDM framework as follows: